um-acs/acs_docs/docs/pegasus/soft/Pytorch-Cuda.rst

 Please see an example below:

-Example script for a serial Job
+Example script for a GPU Job
 -------------------------------

 ``torch_test.job``